-Not yet.
-Unless you’re offering!
+Not yet, although we are always looking for funding partners.
 There is no one organisation that funds, installs, or maintains fountains.
 Whilst this may sound complicated, it means there are multiple ways and places to seek support for fountains.
 We recommend you download the Drinking Water Fountains guide for tips on funding sources.
 If any new funding sources become available – those areas who have signed up to the challenge will be the first to know.

-Why stop at fifty?
-Shouldn’t we be more ambitious
+Why stop at 50?
+Shouldn’t we be more ambitious?

 Absolutely – please be our guest and we’ll happily encourage a race to the top.
 Maybe your area could be the first to 100? or 200?!
 If we want to reduce the use of plastic bottles or consumption of sugary drinks, then tap water needs to be the most convenient option.

 Donate to enhance the health and welfare of people, animals and the planet.

 Interested in your area joining the #50Fountains Challenge?